ACPO: AI-Enabled Compiler Framework: Experimental Evaluation

-\taco{One exceptionally good performing benchmark is \texttt{security\_sha}, which we had already optimized by 27\% (show on Table \ref{tab:res:combinedCbench}) using ACPO's Inliner, now with 50\% performance gain.
+An inspection of O3's pipeline reveals that function inlining triggers before the first instance of loop unrolling, and thus, an enhanced function inlining may benefit the subsequent passes, including loop unrolling.
+Note that there are a number of passes in between the two instances of our models, i.e., DCE, etc, which change the code size of an IR, and thus, the combined code size bloat does not reflect the addition of the two instances of deployments.
+The combined results are shown in Tables \ref{tab:res:combinedPoly} and \ref{tab:res:combinedCbench}.
+We observe a slight increase in performance benefit for both benchmarks, i.e., from 4\% to 4.5\% for Polybench and from 2\% to 2.4\% for Cbench, respectively.
+Note that we don't deploy ACPO-FI on Polybench as the benchmark consists of small kernels of nested loops, which might not directly benefit from an optimized inliner.
+However, the combined experimental result reveals that it can be done indirectly.
+LLVM's O3 pipeline has a complex behaviour when it comes to pass activation, and as mentioned earlier, several passes, including Loop Unrolling, are activated multiple times; thus, it is a hard task to quantify the benefits of each model when deployed together and the accurate measurement of partial benefits, especially when optimizations are working at different scopes, i.e., Call Graph vs Function level. \taco{One exceptionally good performing benchmark is \texttt{security\_sha}, which we had already optimized by 27\% (shown on Table \ref{tab:res:combinedCbench}) using ACPOFIModel, now with 50\% performance gain.
 There are a series of decisions made by ACPO models that we highlight an excerpt under Listing \ref{list:ACPOCombined_security_sha}.
 Additionally, each corresponding line at Listing \ref{list:O3_security_sha} shows the decisions made by LLVM's O3.
-Note that, partial and runtime unrolling are both disabled by default at LLVM O3 and thus, \texttt{F[sha\_transform] Loop \%for.body5} is not unrolled in Listing \ref{list:O3_security_sha}.
+Note that partial and runtime unrolling are both disabled by default at LLVM O3 and thus, \texttt{F[sha\_transform] Loop \%for.body5} is not unrolled in Listing \ref{list:O3_security_sha}.
 To be abundantly fair, we measured the performance of O3 when these two flags were forced enabled as well and we noticed that the decision to unroll the loop was changed to 8 as opposed to ACPOLUModel's prediction of 16 shown in Listing \ref{list:ACPOCombined_security_sha}.
 However, evaluations showed that still ACPO was outperforming O3 by a margin of 7\% on unrolling this particular benchmark.
 Further inspection revealed that O3's threshold mechanism built into the current version of Loop Unroll pass was limiting the assignment of higher values of unroll count even though the trip count was available at compile time.
-Similarly, the decision to not inline several callsites including \texttt{sha\_transform} is limited by the Inliner's threshold mechanism as it is less than or equal to the calculated cost.
-This example showcases the superiority of using 30/13 well-representative loop/function features we designed in training ACPOLUModels to deduce the kind of complex correlation between a code segment and the value of unroll count and the Boolean decision of inlining a callsite to optimize the performance.}
+Similarly, the decision to not inline several callsites including \texttt{sha\_transform} is limited by the LLVM Inliner's threshold mechanism.}